Max-Meldrum/tmp/README.md

 # WheelDB

-The benchmarks in this repo have been executed in a Linux environment.
-However, it should be possibly to also execute under MACOSX.
+The benchmarks in this repo have been executed in a Linux environment, more specfically debian-based linux.

 ## Install Rust